Tiago4k/Sherlock/README.md

-# Shrlock
+# Sherlock

 Sherlock is a web-based application that will detect fraudulant photos that users upload.